-Fika Patso Dam is located with the Quaternary Catchment C81F, as illustrated in Figure 3.
-The dam was constructed within the Namahadi River.
+Metsimatsho Dam is located within the Quaternary Catchment C81F, as illustrated in Figure 3.
 Due to the steep slopes in the Qwa-Qwa region run-off water concentrates in streams and water courses, and eventually ends up in the Wilge River and Upper-Vaal system.
 Water can only be abstracted via the outlets of the dam walls; and the potential for ground water as a primary water source in this region is low.
 Ground water is also limited due to the scattered dolerite dykes (MAP Local Municipality & Miletus Consulting Engineers, 2006).